ahmadalli/public-notes/docs/0060-home-errands/010-cleanup.md

 </figcaption>
 </figure>

-I've used [this HG product][hg-sink-lime] to remove hard water stains and lime scale from the sink.
-Just spray it on, let it sit for some time, and then wipe it off with a cloth.
+I use [this product][hg-sink-lime] to remove hard water stains and lime scale from the sink.
+Spray it on, let it sit for some time, and then wipe it off with a cloth.

-I've also read that vinegar or lemon juice can be used to remove lime scale by soaking a cloth in it and then wrapping it around the faucet.
-I got [this cleaning vinegar][cleaning-vinegar] for general cleaning purposes, but I haven't tried it yet on the sink yet.
+Vinegar or lemon juice can be used to remove lime scale by soaking a cloth in it and then wrapping it around the faucet.
+I got [this cleaning vinegar][cleaning-vinegar] for general cleaning purposes, but I haven't tried it on the faucet yet.

 ### Inside of the Toilet

-For the inside of the toilet: [this HG product][hg-toilet-inside] or if it's been a while since last cleaning: [this HG product][hg-toilet-inside-extra]
+For the inside of the toilet: [this product][hg-toilet-inside] or if it's been a while since last cleaning: [this product][hg-toilet-inside-extra]

-### Floors and Walls
+### Ceramic Floors and Walls

-I've been looking for a good way to clean the floors and walls with minimal effort.
-So I looked for products like electric toothbrushes, but for cleaning.
-There are drill attachments for this, but I don't have a drill so I got this [product][goscrub] instead.
-It's not perfect, but it's better than nothing.
+#### Tools

+Instead of wiping the floors and walls with a cloth, you can utilize a tool like a [drill brush][drill-brush]and if you don't have a drill, a product like [this one][goscrub] can be used instead.

+While these tools can be useful, they are not perfect.
+Unlike an electric toothbrush that uses a back-and-forth motion, these tools operate in a circular motion.
+This requires additional effort to counteract the circular motion when you need to scrub in a back-and-forth manner.

+#### Cleaning Solutions

-But this needs some cleaning solution to be applied on the surface to be useful, and I tried vinegar, but it didn't work well especially when the surfaces haven't been cleaned for a while.
-A whitening solution works best for this, and [this HG product][hg-mold-moisture] worked well in this case.
+I tried vinegar, but it didn't work well especially when the surfaces haven't been cleaned for a while.
+A solution that contains whitener compounds works best for this, and [this product][hg-mold-moisture] worked well in this case.

 ### Mirror